Murders of Eileen Sarmenta and Allan Gomez: Murder

-The men then stopped at a sugarcane field in Sitio Paputok, Kilometro 74 of Barangay Mabacan, and gang-raped Eileen.
-Kawit invited Centeno to join the sexual fiasco but Centeno refused as he cannot, in conscience, bear the bestiality being committed on Eileen.
+The men then stopped at a sugarcane field in Sitio Paputok, Kilometro 74 of Barangay Mabacan, and gang-raped Sarmenta.
+Kawit invited Centeno to join but Centeno refused as he could not, in conscience, bear the assault being committed on Sarmenta.

-At the end of the gang-rape, the six men decided to shoot Eileen in the face in order to hide their crime.
-When Eileen cried while knelled and pleaded to the six men to spare her life, Eileen said to the six men, quote, "Please, you have taken everything from me.
+At the end of the gang-rape, the six men decided to shoot Sarmenta in the face in order to hide their crime.
+When Sarmenta cried while kneeling and pleaded to the six men to spare her life, she said to them, "Please, you have taken everything from me.
 My shame, my honor.
 But please, spare me my breath.
 It's the only thing I've got left."

-Despite Eileen's pleas to spare her life, Luis Corcolon gagged Eileen's mouth with a handkerchief and fired his baby armalite at her face, causing her instant death, and ordered Centeno to get rid of Eileen's body.
-However, the dead body of Eileen remained inside the van.
-Her face bears the fatal gunshot wound, her mouth stuffed with a handkerchief, her melon orange Giordano Classic t-shirt rolled up to her shoulders exposing her chest and her underwear pushed down near her white Tretorn rubber-shoed feet.
+Corcolon gagged Sarmenta's mouth with a handkerchief and fired his rifle at her face, causing her instant death, and ordered Centeno to get rid of Sarmenta's body.
+However, the dead body of Sarmenta remained inside the van, her face bearing the gunshot wound, her mouth stuffed with a handkerchief, her melon orange t-shirt rolled up to her shoulders exposing her chest and her underwear pushed down near her white rubber shoes.

 Following separate investigations by different law enforcement agencies, prosecutors pursued charges against Sanchez and his men, but did not include Teofilo "Kit" Alqueza, son of Gen. Dictador Alqueza, as respondents.
 Sanchez had claimed Alqueza was the mastermind.

 Investigation

-On June 29, 1993, after Eileen's mother, Ma.
-Clara Sarmenta, received a phone call from someone else, they arrive at the site where they found a lifeless body of Eileen inside a white van.
+On June 29, 1993, after Sarmenta's mother, Clara Sarmenta, received a phone call from someone else, they arrived at the site where they found Sarmenta's body inside the white van.
 In an examination conducted by PNP Crime Laboratory Office, it was found out that Sarmenta had been raped before being killed.
-Meanwhile, the body of Allan Gomez was found in the grassy area in another village in Calauan, Laguna; Gomez sustained two gunshot wounds (one in the head and one in the back) in his body.
+Meanwhile, the body of Gomez was found in the grassy area in another village in Calauan, Laguna; Gomez sustained two gunshot wounds: one in the head and one in the back.

 The two men later surrendered at the police headquarters where they identified themselves as the personnel of Sanchez.
-They also explicitly pointed the finger to Sanchez as the mastermind of murder and killing of the two victims.
+They also explicitly pointed the finger at Sanchez as the mastermind of murder and killing of the two victims.

-The case considered the most challenging for the investigators, due to the witnesses incriminate Sanchez and his men for the case.
-A vehicle, Toyota Tamaraw FX, used in the kidnapping of Sarmenta and Gomez was surrendered to the police.
+The case was considered to be the most challenging for the investigators, due to the witnesses incriminating Sanchez and his men for the case.
+A vehicle, a Toyota Tamaraw FX, used in the kidnapping of Sarmenta and Gomez was surrendered to the police.
 It was not before that, after they committed the crime, the vehicle was cleaned in front of the Calauan municipal hall.
-The authorities found the empty bullet shell of the M16 rifle near the body of Gomez.
+The authorities found a spent cartridge near the body of Gomez.